Translated from English by gtranslate.io

 To see other searching methods, tap in the top bar.
 The currently selected search method is checked:

-Tapping displays the selected item (city, street) on map directly.
+Tapping displays the selected item (city, street) on the map directly.

 This feature requires Locus Contacts add-on installed

-With this add-on you can display postal addresses of your contacts on a map.
-Locus Map reads your contact list, filters items with attached addresses and displays them in a table.
+With this add-on, you can display the postal addresses of your contacts on a map.
+Locus Map reads your contact list, filters contacts with attached addresses, and displays them in a table.
 Select or search which contact to display on a map.
 In case a contact has two addresses, both are displayed.

 To modify your search, add more parameters:

-Results are sorted by the distance from the user's location in a table similar to Points manager - here you can select points to display on map, invert selection etc.
+Results are sorted by the distance from the user's location in a table similar to Points manager - here you can select points to display on a map, invert selection, etc.

 To search and browse LoMaps points of interest, use Points of interest »

-Results are sorted by the distance from the user's location in a table similar to Tracks manager and it is possible to work with it in the same way - select tracks to display on map, invert selection etc.
+Results are sorted by the distance from the user's location in a table similar to Tracks manager and it is possible to work with it in the same way - select tracks to display on the map, invert selection, etc.